csc-training/summerschool/gpu-hip/docs/05-multi-gpu.md

 # MPI communication with GPU-aware MPI

-* With HIP+MPI, one can simply pass a device pointer to GPU-aware MPI, in OpenMP this can be achieved using `use_device_ptr` clause as follows:
+* With HIP+MPI, one can simply pass a device pointer to GPU-aware MPI
+   * In OpenMP this can be achieved using `use_device_ptr` clause as follows:

 ```cpp
 /* MPI_Send with GPU-aware MPI */